Jun-Lizst/leo1234jv4/content/posts/review-brain-oscillation.md

 **4. Did the different types of oscillation being generated in different mechanisms?**

-Early studies in cat suggest that thalamus will be origin of brain rhythmic activity [Andersson et al., 1971a; 1971b].
+Early studies in cat suggest that thalamus will be origin of brain rhythmic activity[[Andersson et al., 1971a](https://doi.org/10.1016/0013-4694%2871%2990286-0)][[Andersson et al., 1971b](https://doi.org/10.1016/0013-4694(71)90229-X)].
 Rhythmic slow wave activity has been recorded with multiple micro-electrode penetrations in the intact thalamus of the unanaesthetized cat.
 The result indicated that the occurrence of rhythmic activity is related to periodic excitability changes in many cells.
 The specialty of thalamus lies on the relay neuron found in this region which shows dramatic electrical property.
-The relay neurons demonstrate a dense distribution of **T type Ca2+ channels** in its soma and dendrites that initiation of IT(current) generally leads to an all-or- none Ca2+ spike[Sherman et al., 2009].
+The relay neurons demonstrate a dense distribution of **T type Ca2+ channels** in its soma and dendrites that initiation of IT(current) generally leads to an all-or- none Ca2+ spike[[Sherman et al., 2009](https://brainmaster.com/software/pubs/brain/Exploring%20the%20Thalamus%20and%20Its%20Role%20in%20Cortical%20Function.pdf)].
 Such kind of firing modes are referred **tonic and burst firing**.
 Interestingly, how does the T type Ca2+ channel give the cell such property?
-This should go back to the structure of T type Ca2+ channels, this structure contain a two voltage sensitive motif [Talavera et al., 2006] and show various behavior at a relatively hyperpolarized resting membrane potential (about -70 mV): One is the activation gate which is closed, while another is inactivation gate which is open.
-Therefore the T channel is deactivated and de-inactivated [Sherman et al., 2001; Scholarpedia].
+This should go back to the structure of T type Ca2+ channels, this structure contain a two voltage sensitive motif [[Talavera et al., 2006](https://doi.org/10.1016/j.ceca.2006.04.013)] and show various behavior at a relatively hyperpolarized resting membrane potential (about -70 mV): One is the activation gate which is closed, while another is inactivation gate which is open.
+Therefore the T channel is deactivated and de-inactivated [[Sherman et al., 2001; Scholarpedia](https://doi.org/10.1016/S0166-2236(00)01714-8)].

 ![oscillationfig1](/img/oscillation_fig1.png)
 Fig.1 Different properties of the low threshold Ca2+ spike; (adapted from [Sherman and Guillery, 2006; scholarpedia/article/Thalamus]).